 CPRA oversees operations of existing diversions and is currently in the implementation phase of the 2017 Coastal Master Plan.
 The plan includes 11 proposed river diversions statewide at a cost of \$5 billion.
-These diversions are in various stages of planning, engineering & design, and construction.
+These diversions are in various stages of planning, engineering & design, and construction at Davis Pond and Caernarvon and has partnered with the State to plan and design other diversions.
+They also hold permit authority under CWA Section 404 regulating discharge of dredged or fill material into waters of the United States, USC Section 408 regulating alterations of USACE Civil Works Projects, and Section 10 of the Rivers and Harbors Act prohibiting obstruction or alteration of navigable waters.